-The Centers for Disease Control and Prevention (CDC) estimates that 3.2 million Americans are infected with Hepatitis C, 75% of them born from 1945 to 1965.
+The Centers for Disease Control and Prevention (CDC) estimates that 3.2 million Americans are actively infected with Hepatitis C, 75% of them born from 1945 to 1965.
 Most of them don’t even know it.

 Until 2012, HCV screening was based on risks or medical indications and was targeted to persons with a history of injection-drug use, those with persistently elevated liver function tests, and those received a blood transfusion before 1992 (before the blood supply was tested for hepatitis C).
 These screening strategies left 50%-75% of infected persons unaware of their infection.